-- 1. Ensure that learners and staff are aware of their roles and responsibilities in preventing violent extremism and reporting concerns. - 2.
-Embed British Values and Prevent content/training within our curriculum - 3.
-Ensure staff have appropriate training and updates on Prevent - 4.
-Provide support for learners who may be at risk by providing appropriate sources of guidance.
+1. Ensure that learners and staff are aware of their roles and responsibilities in preventing violent extremism and reporting concerns.

+2. Embed British Values and Prevent content/training within our curriculum

+3. Ensure staff have appropriate training and updates on Prevent

+4. Provide support for learners who may be at risk by providing appropriate sources of guidance.

-We also have a Prevent Champion in the organisation.
+We also have a Prevent Champion in the organisation who leads on Prevent related activities, including supporting referrals, staff training and curriculum embedding:

-Prevent Champion